Introduction

 To use the GPUs:

-1. Provision new Ubuntu instance.
+1. Provision new Ubuntu GPU instance.

 2. Select layout ending with eumetsat-gpu and one of the plans listed above.
 Beside that, configure your instance as preferred and continue deployment process.